alani-adams/16F_SE_Move_TeamPurple/GLOSSARY.md

+**Chapel Course**
+    The course objects that specify the 1100, 1130 time slot which every student and professor must reserve for every term.

 **Course**
     The code that specifies the exact section of a course, of which a student can be enrolled.
 It combines Semester Code, Course Code and Course Section, such as "201310 IT101.01".